gregjolley/amplifier/amp.md

 ---
 layout: page
-title: Project
+title: The design, simulation and characterisation of a class-B audio power amplifier
 permalink: /project/
 ---

-\documentclass[a4paper,10pt, oneside]{article}
-\usepackage[utf8]{inputenc}
-\usepackage{graphicx}
-\usepackage{wrapfig}
-\usepackage{lscape}
-\usepackage{rotating}
-\usepackage{epstopdf}
-\usepackage{amsmath,amssymb,mathtools}
-\usepackage{float}
-\usepackage{hyperref}
-\setcounter{secnumdepth}{3}

-\setlength{\arrayrulewidth}{0.3mm}
-\setlength{\tabcolsep}{8pt}
-\renewcommand{\arraystretch}{1.2}

-\addtolength{\voffset}{-20mm}
-\addtolength{\hoffset}{-25mm}
-\textwidth = 170mm
-\textheight = 250mm

-%opening
-\title{The design, simulation and characterisation of a class-B audio power amplifier}
-\author{G. Jolley}

-\begin{document}

-\maketitle

-\begin{abstract}
-In this report I describe the design, simulation and characterisation of a novel, high performance, medium power ($\approx$ 50 W) class-B audio amplifier.
-Following a general discussion of amplifier characteristics and design goals, the amplifier schematic is presented and described in detail.
-SPICE simulation results verify the design and provide further understanding of circuit behaviour.
-A brief discussion on the methodologies of good PCB design is followed by a presentation of the key experimental characteristics of the amplifier along with a comparison to the characteristics derived by simulation.
-An amplifier control board which responds to thermal and short-circuit faults and adds radio and alarm clock features is briefly discussed.
-The final chapter `recommendations for future work' is a reflection upon the strengths and weaknesses of the amplifier design and suggest possible means of improvement.
-\end{abstract}
 \section{Amplifier characteristics and design goals}
 Conceptually, an audio amplifier has a rather simple task to perform; it must faithfully reproduce an input signal  at a larger output power.
 Audio amplifier parameters of particular interest from a user perspective are:

-\begin{itemize}
- \item Cost
+ * Cost
- \item Continuous/momentary output power capability
+ * Continuous/momentary output power capability
- \item Noise and hum
+ * Noise and hum
- \item Thermal performance and reliability
+ * Thermal performance and reliability
- \item Speaker short-circuit tolerance/detection
+ * Speaker short-circuit tolerance/detection
- \item Closed-loop frequency response
+ * Closed-loop frequency response
- \item Closed-loop gain
+ * Closed-loop gain
- \item Electrical efficiency
+ * Electrical efficiency
- \item Distortion
+ * Distortion
-\end{itemize}

 From a design perspective the following six parameters are also of particular interest:

-\begin{itemize}
-	\item Open-loop gain and phase delay as a function of frequency
+	* Open-loop gain and phase delay as a function of frequency
-	\item Margin of electrical stability under various load conditions
+	* Margin of electrical stability under various load conditions
-	\item Slew rate
+	* Slew rate
-	\item Power supply rejection ratio
+	* Power supply rejection ratio
-	\item Thermal stability of quiescent currents
+	* Thermal stability of quiescent currents
-	\item Open-loop linearity
+	* Open-loop linearity
-\end{itemize}

 Ultimately, the main design goals of the amplifier described here are: low-noise, low distortion, fast slew rate and good margin of electrical stability.
 It must be noted that the average human ear can not identify the distortion content of sound for distortion values below about 1\%.
 In addition, typical distortion values of a speaker are of the order of 1\%.
 For these reasons the pursuit of very low distortion audio amplifiers is usually of academic interest rather than of practical importance.
 Nothing more will be mentioned regarding topics of an audiophile nature.

 \subsection*{Amplifier design methodology}
 Open-loop non-linearity can be minimised to some degree, however, the inherent non-linearity of transistors and other components prevent a high degree of open-loop linearity.
 Also, load impedances usually have a frequency dependence and a possible degree of non-linearity.
 Therefore, the design of a low distortion amplifier mandates the implementation of a negative feedback circuit.
 A negative feedback circuit with a large loop gain minimises the impact of both non-linearity and noise sources by correcting for the effects of these perturbations.
-Take into consideration Fig. \ref{feedback}, which is a block diagram of a negative feedback system that consist of linear sub-systems H(s) and F(s). $\textrm{V}_{d}$ is a disturbance voltage which represents the effects of non-linearity or electrical noise.
+Take into consideration Fig. \ref{feedback}, which is a block diagram of a negative feedback system that consist of linear sub-systems H(s) and F(s). $V_{d}$ is a disturbance voltage which represents the effects of non-linearity or electrical noise.
 \begin{figure}
 \vspace{-2cm}
 \begin{centering}